China Cinda Asset Management

 China Cinda Asset Management Co., Ltd., doing business as Cinda or China Cinda, is a Chinese distressed asset management company headquartered in Beijing.

 The corporation was founded as a state-owned enterprise and a bad bank for China Construction Bank in 1999.
-The bank received shares by debt-to-equity swap on non-performing loans.
-In 2010, the corporation became a "company limited by shares".
+The bank was created by a debt-to-equity swap in which non-performing loans were converted into shares.
+In 2010, the corporation became a company limited by shares.

-In 2013, part of the shares were started to float on Hong Kong Stock Exchange.
-In 2015 Cinda acquired Nanyang Commercial Bank from fellow state-controlled financial conglomerate Bank of China (Hong Kong).
+In 2013, some of the shares in Cinda were floated on the Hong Kong Stock Exchange.
+In 2015 Cinda acquired the Nanyang Commercial Bank from fellow state-controlled financial conglomerate the Bank of China (Hong Kong).

 In February 2024, Cinda, along with China Orient Asset Management and China Great Wall Asset Management, was transferred from the Ministry of Finance to Central Huijin Investment.